NeuLF: Efficient Novel View Synthesis with Neural 4D Light Field: Our Method

 \section{Our Method}

-In Figure~\ref{fig:pipeline}, we illustrate the pipeline of our system.
-In the following sections, we will first briefly discuss the light field, followed by our NeLF representation and the proposed loss functions.
+In Fig.~\ref{fig:pipeline}, we illustrate the pipeline of our system.
+In the following sections, we will first briefly discuss the light field, followed by our NeuLF representation and the proposed loss functions.
 We will also discuss our training strategies.